CodeRancher/CodeRancher.github.io/blog/entry-001-introduce_oanda_project.md

 Supporting code to run scheduled and timed tasks.

+Not fully implemented.

 ***

 ### soci

-Shared code to manage connections and access a MySQL database using soci.
+Shared code to manage connections to and access a MySQL database using soci.
 [Example](https://github.com/CodeRancher/offcenter_common/tree/main/lib/soci/example)

 ***